Craig Adams (ice hockey)

-Craig Douglas Adams (born April 26, 1977) is a Bruneian-born Canadian former professional ice hockey player, who most recently played with the Pittsburgh Penguins of the National Hockey League.
+Craig Daniel Adams (born April 26, 1977) is a Bruneian-born Canadian former professional ice hockey player, who most recently played with the Pittsburgh Penguins of the National Hockey League.
 Adams was born in Seria, Brunei, but was raised in Calgary, Alberta, residing and playing hockey in the community of Lake Bonavista.
 Adams is a two-time Stanley Cup winner, winning with the Carolina Hurricanes in 2006 and the Pittsburgh Penguins in 2009.

 Playing career

 Amateur

-Adams was selected in the 9th round, 223rd overall, in the 1996 NHL Entry Draft by the Hartford Whalers where he gained the distinction of being their last draft pick.
+Adams was selected in the 9th round, 223rd overall, in the 1996 NHL entry draft by the Hartford Whalers where he gained the distinction of being their last draft pick.
 Adams was drafted after his freshman season at Harvard University.
 He suffered a season-ending shoulder injury on December 27, 1997 in a game against the University of Wisconsin–Madison.